Tennessee Under-insured Motorist Lawyer

 • Do you have “MedPay” coverage on your car insurance?
 Like uninsured/underinsured coverage, this is a supplement you can add to your required insurance.
 It takes care of medical bills up to its limit, with no deductibles or copays.
 So, if you have MedPay, this may give you additional benefits.

 • Suing the underinsured driver directly is another possibility.
 Before we do this, we like to consider the other driver’s financial situation.
-The hard truth is that if the other driver has no significant assets to seize, going through the time, trouble, and expense of a trial probably isn’t in your best interest.
+The hard truth is that if the other driver has no significant assets to seize, going through the time, trouble, and expense of a trial may not be in your interest.
 If you win a large verdict and the other driver can’t pay, you’ll have spent money on court costs without any gain.

 • Depending on the situation, you may be able to sue other liable parties.
 For example, if a defective car part contributed to the crash or made your injuries worse (such as a seatbelt that didn’t lock properly), you may be able to make a claim with the manufacturer.
 Under certain circumstances involving intoxicated drivers, you may be able to claim against a bar or restaurant that overserved the driver before they drove drunk.
 This does require that the establishment either served someone who was under 21 or who was “visibly intoxicated.”
 Occasionally, there may be other situations where a third party is liable.